guusec/idevicebash/README.md

 # idevicebash
-libimobiledevice utils don't install tools like idevicebtlogger, etc.<br>
+libimobiledevice packages for debian/arch based distros don't install tools like idevicebtlogger, etc.<br>
 <br>
 this script builds the versions of the utils that do have those extra commands.<br>
 <br>